mohammadhlm/openlayer-checkin-bot/readme.md

 	```

 ## Usage
-1. Register to OpenLayer extension account first, if you dont have you can download the extension and register (Connect wallet, Twitter and Complete the Quest) [here](https://chromewebstore.google.com/detail/openlayer-extension/bcakokeeafaehcajfkajcpbdkfnoahlh).
+1. Register to OpenLayer extension account first, if you dont have you can download the extension and register (Connect wallet, Twitter and Complete the Quest/task) [here](https://chromewebstore.google.com/detail/openlayer-extension/bcakokeeafaehcajfkajcpbdkfnoahlh).
 2. Set and Modify `config.js`.
 Below how to setup this file.
 Put your `_open_layer_token_` in the file.
 Below how to get it:
 3. To get your `token`, follow this step:
 	- Open the OpenLayer extension and Login to your account, the extension will show in side of your browser.